Dtech-Dbug/meh-to-yeah-manually/README.md

 Just to be sure that I do not waste any of your valuable time, I decided to append summaries of the technical questions here as well as.
 And while you are at it , you can listen to [experience 🎵](https://www.youtube.com/watch?v=_VONMkKkdf4) - if you will. :D

+Please find the link to the recored video at the end of this README 📽

 ## Tech Crunch 101

 **1. Class Components, bindings, and invoking functions**